andrepangestu/github-repositories-explorer/README.md

 **Automatic Deployment:**

-1. Push your code to the `main` branch
+1. Push code to the `main` branch
-2. GitHub Actions will automatically build and deploy your site
+2. GitHub Actions will automatically build and deploy to site
-3. Your site will be available at: `https://andrepangestu.github.io/github-repositories-explorer`
+3. The site will be available at: `https://andrepangestu.github.io/github-repositories-explorer`

 **Manual Deployment:**